haridas/haridas.github.com/src/articles/playing-with-timezone-using-pytz.rst

 .. code-block:: console

    #easy_install pytz

-This python module support all major timezones and it helps to convert date and time in one timezone to any other timezones.You can use the human readable tiemzone names in pytz module to represent the local timezones.( like Asia/Kolkata, Europe/Paris, EST etc. ).
+This python module support all major time zones and it helps to convert date and time in one timezone to any other timezones.You can use the human readable time zone names in pytz module to represent the local time zones.( like Asia/Kolkata, Europe/Paris, EST etc. ).

-When we deal with multiple timezone in our application, we might have backend database where we store these date and time informations.
-Most databases are support UTC as it's the common timezone format.
+When we deal with multiple timezone in our application, we might have backend database where we store these date and time information.
+Most databases support UTC as it's the common timezone format.
 And it's better to keep a unique timezone information when saving the date and time in database and database engines not going to support all timezone formats directly.
 So we need to stick with commonly used **UTC/GMT**